Mayfield has 4 TDs, Browns rout Bengals 35-20 for road win - Wilmington News Journal

 CHUBB KEEPS ROLLING

 Cleveland running back Nick Chubb had another big day, running 1 yard for a touchdown and catching a 14-yard TD pass over Brandon Wilson.
-He’s the third rookie in NFL history to have a rushing and a receiving TD in two consecutive games.
+He is the fourth rookie in NFL history to have a rushing and a receiving TD in consecutive games.

 INJURIES